turnerjackie425/portfolio-kami/_portfolio/bloccit.md

 ## Problem

 Things don't always go as planned, even in a guided application build.
-The layout was all worng (even though I had done everyting as told!) and my mentor wasn't always available!
+The layout was all wrong (even though I had done everyting as told!) and my mentor wasn't always available!
 He had a full-time career and a family on top of having to babysit me!

 ## Solution